About this event

 Hosted by

-Transport Engineer at the European Investment Bank, leading infrastructure resilience projects across Africa.
-Currently managing operations in Senegal and Madagascar focused on road network climate adaptation.
-Previously oversaw the Yaoundé Bypass resilience assessment in Cameroon.
+Transport Engineer at the European Investment Bank, leading infrastructure resilience projects across Europe and Africa, focused on road network climate adaptation.
+Recently oversaw the Yaoundé Bypass resilience assessment in Cameroon.

 ORIS is the sustainability platform for infrastructure.
 Consistently measure, compare, and reduce costs, carbon, and natural resources of your infrastructure projects, seamlessly embedded into your workflows, with no extra effort.